Measles

 Babies born to mothers with immunity to measles before pregnancy (either after natural measles infection or from measles vaccination) receive some protection as they develop in the womb.
 This immunity is temporary and fades in the first year after birth.

-Children travelling to a measles endemic area with a high incidence of measles or with a current outbreak who had one dose of MMR at the routine age should have the second dose brought forward to at least one month after the first.
-If this child is under 15 months of age when they receive this dose, then the routine dose (a 3rd dose) should be given at the recommended age.
-This is to ensure full, long-term protection.
+Children travelling to a measles endemic area with a high incidence of measles or with a current outbreak who had one dose of MMR/MMRV at the routine age should have the second dose brought forward to at least one month after the first.
+If the child is given the second dose less than three months after the first dose and at less than 18 months of age, then the routine 18-month dose (which would constitute a third dose in this case) should be given in order to ensure full protection.

 UKHSA advice on immunisation against measles is also available for those whose immunisation status is uncertain.